28 Tasty and Budget-Friendly Meals for Large Families

 Image Editorial Credit: Julie208 / Shutterstock

-Potato and Leek Soup is a simple, budget-friendly meal.
-Sauté sliced leeks in a large pot, then add diced potatoes and vegetable broth.
-Simmer until the potatoes are tender, then puree the soup until smooth.
-Stir in some cream for added richness.
-The soup is creamy and comforting, with a mild, savory flavor.
-Serve with a side of crusty bread.
+Potato and Leek Soup is a simple, hearty soup that’s both creamy and comforting.
+You’ll need 4 large potatoes, 2 leeks, 4 cups of vegetable broth, 1/2 cup of cream, and 2 tablespoons of butter.
+Sauté the sliced leeks in butter until soft, then add the diced potatoes and broth.
+Simmer until the potatoes are tender, then blend the soup until smooth.
+Stir in the cream for added richness.
+The result is a velvety soup with a mild, savory flavor that’s perfect for a light meal or starter.

 Chili Mac